brglng/cpp-monad/README.md

 # cpp-monad
-Naive implementation of Monad in C++, also containing an almost complete implementation of `std::optional` for C++11.
+Naive implementation of Monad in C++.
+An almost complete implementation of `std::optional` for C++11 is also included.